-- A. American Petroleum Institute Publication 1631, "Recommended Practice for the Interior Lining of Existing Steel Underground Storage Tanks"; - B. National Leak Prevention Association Standard 631, "Entry, Cleaning, Interior Inspection, Repair and Lining of Underground Storage Tanks"; - C. National Association of Corrosion Engineers Standard RP0285-85, "Control of External Corrosion on Metallic Buried, Partially Buried, or Submerged Liquid Storage Systems"; and - D. American Petroleum Institute Publication 1632, "Cathodic Protection of Underground Petroleum Storage Tanks and Piping Systems".
+- A. American Petroleum Institute Publication 1631, "Recommended Practice for the Interior Lining of Existing Steel Underground Storage Tanks"; - B. National Leak Prevention Association Standard 631, "Spill Prevention, Minimum 10 Year Life Extension of Existing Steel Underground Tanks by Lining without the Addition of Cathodic Protection"; - C. National Association of Corrosion Engineers Standard RP-02-85 "Control of External Corrosion on Metallic Buried, Partially Buried, or Submerged Liquid Storage Systems"; and - D. American Petroleum Institute Publication 1632, "Cathodic Protection of Underground Petroleum Storage Tanks and Piping Systems".]

-The following codes of practice may be used to comply with the periodic lining inspection requirement of this section:
+The following codes of practice may be used to comply with the periodic lining inspection requirement of this under paragraph (b)(1)(B):

-- A. American Petroleum Institute Recommended Practice 1631, "Interior Lining and Periodic Inspection of Underground Storage Tanks"; - B. National Leak Prevention Association Standard 631, "Entry, Cleaning, Interior Inspection, Repair, and Lining of Underground Storage Tanks"; or - C. Ken Wilcox Associates Recommended Practice, "Recommended Practice for Inspecting Buried Lined Steel Tanks Using a Video Camera".] - (c) Metal piping that routinely contains regulated substances and is in contact with the ground and/or water must be cathodically protected in accordance with a code of practice developed by a nationally recognized association or independent testing laboratory and must meet the requirements of §50113(2)(B), (C), and (D).
+A. American Petroleum Institute Recommended Practice 1631, "Interior Lining and Periodic Inspection of Underground Storage Tanks";

+B. National Leak Prevention Association Standard 631, "Entry, Cleaning, Interior Inspection, Repair, and Lining of Underground Storage Tanks"; or

+C. Ken Wilcox Associates Recommended Practice, "Recommended Practice for Inspecting Buried Lined Steel Tanks Using a Video Camera".

+(c) Metal piping that routinely contains regulated substances and is in contact with the ground or water must be cathodically protected in accordance with a code of practice developed by a nationally recognized association or independent testing laboratory and must meet the requirements of §50113(2)(B), (C), and (D).